tyhopp/basework/README.md

   };
   ```

-- `basework-api.js`, which allows you to add custom build steps to the build process.
+- `basework-api.js`, which allows you to define custom build steps to be run in the build process.
 For example, maybe you want to create additional sub pages at `notes/my-blog-post` instead of just your `notes` page.
 You can define this functionality here and add the exported function name to the build steps in `basework-config.js`.

 ## Performance features